-The first English information about the half-timbered pentagon in Lower Saxony: Duderstadt, Einbeck, Hann.
-Münden, Northeim and Osterode am Harz – 5 beautiful historic half-timbered towns in central Germany.
+The first English information about the half-timbered Fachwerk5Eck: Duderstadt, Einbeck, Hann.
+Münden, Northeim and Osterode am Harz – 5 beautiful towns with many half timbered houses in Germany.

 While I explored my home Lower Saxony I found out that 5 beautiful cities joined to form the Fachwerk5Eck or half-timbered pentagon (check it out on the map 😉).
 The only information out there is in German so far but I firmly believe that this beautiful region needs to be available to the international traveller as well.

 If you have been following us for a while you have probably heard us speak about the beautiful towns along the Weser River.
 Hann.
 Münden is where the Weser River starts through the confluence of the Fulda and Werra, marked by the famous Weserstein or Weser Stone.
 Of course, it is possible to cruise the rivers Fulda towards the city Kassel in Hesse or Weser towards Bad Karlshafen on the MS Weserstein, which is a personal recommendation.
 If you want to see the Werra, you have to rent a kayak and paddle yourself 😉

 Part of the German Fairytale Road, the centre of Hann.
 Münden boasts over 700 half-timbered houses from 6 centuries.
 You'll find a Renaissance town hall (pictured below), a castle from the famous dynasty House of Welf (which sounds a bit like a Game of Thrones house), defence towers, and fortifications.
 We recommend you to climb the Pulverturm or Powder Tower in the town centre for a great view.